Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Average Age for German Shepherds

-Most German Shepherds live in between eleven and thirteen years.
-Owners of small breeds of dogs might see their animals live up to seventeen or twenty, but larger dogs put more strain on their bodies and simply do not live as long, no matter how well they are taken care of.
+Most German Shepherds live between 11 and 13 years.
+Owners of small breeds of dogs might see their animals live up to 17 or 20, but larger dogs put more strain on their bodies and simply do not live as long, no matter how well they are taken care of.
 A dog that is neglected or does not get proper exercise will actually die much earlier than age eleven.

 When you next take your German Shepherd to the vet, it would be worth your time to ask about your dog’s life expectancy, even if they are still fairly young.
 Your vet will be able to look at your dog’s current health and what issues they might have had in the past or that might be developing and in their early stages, and tell you how long they expect your dog to live.
 Your vet should also be able to tell you exactly what you should be doing in order to help your dog live as long as possible.